baptistelabat/robokite/README.md

 * Sabertooth as motor control card (to be replaced by open hardware)
 * Recycled cordless drill as motor, but scalable.

+You can access the source code with git
+    sudo apt-get install git

 The project hosts the documentation (on the wiki https://github.com/baptistelabat/robokite/wiki) and source code.
 Please use the following command to get the documentation offline: